From the Baseball Diamond to the Golf Green

 Melissa Gilbert

-I have been actively involved with St. Luke’s for many years, and have recently been appointed Chair of the St. Luke’s Women’s Forum.
-My husband and I have been thrilled to support and participate in KTM for the past several years.
-Outside of St. Luke’s, we are happy to support Idaho Youth Ranch, Life’s Kitchen, Zoo Boise, University of Idaho, McCall Winter Sports Club, Bishop Kelly, and St. Joseph’s.
-In the past, I have enjoyed fundraising for my children’s schools and chairing their largest fundraising event.
+Melissa has been actively involved with St. Luke’s for many years.
+She is the current Chair of the St. Luke’s Women’s Forum whose members are focused on learning about, and spreading the word on, new advances in healthcare.
+She and her husband have been thrilled to support and participate in KTM for the past several years.
+Outside of St. Luke’s they have been happy to support Idaho Youth Ranch, Life’s Kitchen, Zoo Boise, University of Idaho, McCall Winter Sports Club, St. Joseph’s, and Bishop Kelly.
+In the past, Melissa has enjoyed fundraising for my children’s schools and chairing one of their largest fundraising events.

-Like many, cancer has touched my life.
-After losing my mother to breast cancer at a very young age, and a recent scare with breast cancer myself, I am thrilled to be able to give back to the wonderful team at St. Luke’s, and work to make a difference in cancer research and patients’ lives.
+Like many, cancer has touched Melissa’s life.
+After losing her mother to breast cancer at a very young age, and a recent scare with breast cancer herself, she is thrilled to be able to give back to the wonderful team at St. Luke’s, and work to make a difference in cancer research and patients’ lives.

-I am an Idaho native, including graduating from Boise State University (although The University of Idaho has become family to me).
-I am the proud mother of four amazing kids.
-We enjoy spending our free time in McCall, skiing, golfing and relaxing with family and friends.
+Melissa an Idaho native, including graduating from Boise State University (although The University of Idaho has become family to her).
+She is the proud mother of four amazing kids.
+Melissa and her family enjoy spending their free time in McCall, skiing, golfing and relaxing with family and friends.

 Anne Huffer Thurnau, D.D.S.

-Anne has been practicing general dentistry in southern Minnesota for over 15 years.
+Anne has been practicing general dentistry in southern Minnesota for over 20 years.
 Anne works as a general dentist with a particular interest in pediatric dentistry.
-She is a graduate of the University of Minnesota School of Dentistry and the University of St. Thomas.
+She is a graduate of the University of St. Thomas and University of Minnesota School of Dentistry.

 Outside of dentistry, Anne spends her time volunteering at her four son’s schools and athletic associations, being active outdoors with her family and traveling.